Dynamics of learning to integrate in linear recurrent neural networks: Discussion

-Our analytical results illuminate the conditions governing RNN operation in rich versus lazy learning regimes, particularly how weight initialization scale and target memory timescale determines these dynamics.
-This understanding is crucial for designing networks that effectively learn long-timescale dependencies.
-Our work is, however, just a first step.
-We have focused on learning very low-dimensional integration tasks for uncorrelated inputs by minimizing the population loss; accounting for the effects of finite training data and temporal correlations in inputs signals will be required to understand how RNNs learn to solve richer dynamical problems.
-Even so, our results show that training a (linear) RNN to integrate white noise or learn a damped oscillatory filter leads to the spontaneous emergence of topological structures such as line attractors or stable oscillatory modes.
+Even so, our results show that training a linear RNN to integrate white noise or learn a damped oscillatory filter leads to the spontaneous emergence of topological structures such as detuned line attractors or oscillatory modes.
 From a dynamical systems perspective, this suggests that gradient-based learning sculpts the topology of dynamics on the network’s phase space, a principle that has been explored in nonlinear settings~\cite{sussillo2013box, maheswaranathan2019reverse,maheswaranathan2019individuality,cotler2023analyzing,driscoll2024flexible, cotler2024computational}.
 Our findings thus reinforce the idea that trained recurrent networks naturally develop low-dimensional attractor structures for memory and temporal processing, as observed in both artificial and biological systems~\cite{sussillo2013box,vayas2020computation,khona2022attractor,maheswaranathan2019reverse,maheswaranathan2019individuality}.
-Moreover, we have focused on learning with gradient flow starting from Gaussian initialization; dissecting how learning rules interact with structure in initial weights to determine what integration mechanisms are learned will be an important goal for future work \cite{fiete2010stdp,liu2024how,bahle2024neural}.